wunderwuzzi23/blog/content/posts/2023/chatgpt-cross-plugin-request-forgery-and-prompt-injection..md

   image: "https://embracethered.com/blog/images/2023/chatgpt-learn-the-hacks.png"
 ---

 If you are building ChatGPT plugins, LLM agents, tools or integrations this is a must read.
-This post explains how the first exploitable `Cross Plugin Request Forgery` was found [in the wild](https://twitter.com/wunderwuzzi23/status/1659411665853779971) and the fix applied.
+This post explains how the first exploitable `Cross Plugin Request Forgery` was found [in the wild](https://twitter.com/wunderwuzzi23/status/1659411665853779971) and the fix which was applied.

 ## Indirect Prompt Injections Are Now A Reality